 Old media activities were more like lectures—pretty one-sided.
 But now the communications ecosystem is about sparking and participating in conversations—across multiple platforms—to build relationships with your audiences.
 A meaningful presence requires all hands on deck to monitor, participate in, and respond to relevant dialogs.
 It’s what builds your organization’s credibility and influence.

 The trick to effective communications today is ensuring that the entire staff feels responsible for its success.

 Here are a few tips to get your team to contribute to the conversation:

 - Support and align empowered voices.
 While it’s important for all communications to promote an organization’s desired reputation, staff members will be more motivated to participate in social media if their own personalities can shine through.
 Make sure your social media guidelines are clear and easy to follow, but let people be themselves, too.

 - Coach your team to communicate for success.
-Today’s communications director should encourage the team to get in the habit of content creation.
-Now more a coordinator and cheerleader, it is up to her to infuse best practices in social media and storytelling throughout the organization’s work, and to encourage the entire team to come up with stories and ideas to post to the blog, Facebook, Twitter, Flickr, YouTube and wherever else your audiences live.
+Today’s communications director should encourage the team to get into the habit of content creation.
+Now more a coordinator and cheerleader, it is up to her to infuse best practices in social media and storytelling throughout the organization’s work, and to encourage the entire team to come up with stories and ideas to post to your organization’s blog, Facebook, Instagram, and wherever else your audiences live.

 - Make it easy.
 While you want your staff to play an active role in the online conversation, including writing blog posts, you don’t want it to be all-consuming.
 This is where the editorial calendar comes in.
 It’s the best way to coordinate all communication activities online and off.